 #4.
 Note the dark skin near the inner eye corners, especially the eye on the left.

 When a baby’s blue vein (sometimes called a “sugar bug”) is more prominent, the more likely she is to have general discomfort, inflammatory conditions such as congestion and earache, and flu-like symptoms.
 When you see blue, adjust your baby’s diet (and/or if breast-feeding, consult your health-care practitioner and modify your diet accordingly).

 Just as children with this discoloration may not feel their best, if you have similar coloration, here’s a chance to be really compassionate with yourself.
 Despite your best intentions, your energy has not been as steady and abundant as you’d wish.
 You can change that.

-For information, recipes, and menus to realize a balanced diet for yourself and your family, consider my ebook Clean and Free.
-My free ebook, Read Your Face is a do-it-yourself text on facial diagnosis for health.
+You’ll find information and recipes to realize a balanced diet for yourself and your family, in my numerous blogs on this site.
 I also offer Diet and Face Reading Consultations.

 What about dark, even black, skin below the eyes, the so-called raccoon-eyes?
 Skin discoloration and/or bags directly below the eyes reflect the condition of the kidney, bladder, and adrenal systems.
 With a diet suited to your specific needs and lifestyle modifications, you can regain uniform facial skin color and your health!